zac273017/Object-Detection-with-OpenCV/README.md

-# Moving Object Detection with OpenCV
+# Object Detection in video or camera with OpenCV + Python